 Many car manufacturers are offering car scrappage deals for 2018 — effectively trade-in deals for money off a new vehicle.
-But what’s behind the new trend for these schemes and how do the carmakers’ deals measure up?
+But what’s behind the trend for these schemes and how do the carmakers’ deals measure up?

 Back in 2017, the government floated plans for a generous scrappage scheme as part of its Clean Air Plan, which would offer up to £8,000 towards the purchase of a new eco-friendly car.
-However, the scheme had been branded ‘toothless’ by critics, and was scrapped in the final proposal in favour of a new plan to ban the sale of new petrol and diesel cars by 2040.
+However, the scheme was branded ‘toothless’ by critics, and was scrapped in the final proposal in favour of a plan to ban the sale of new petrol and diesel cars by 2040.

 Seemingly capitalising on the public’s appetite for a scrappage scheme and getting a headstart on getting high-emissions vehicles off the roads before the 2040 ban on traditionally fuelled vehicles, some manufacturers have stepped up to offer thousands off a new car when trading in an old one.

 It’s not the first time a scrappage scheme has been offered to drivers — in 2009, a scheme funded jointly by the government and manufacturers offered £2,000 off new car purchases when trading in a car more than ten years old.